 My most recent book, Here’s To My Sweet Satan, was conceived as a way of bringing my Led Zeppelin-related credentials to a broader social history of the occult boom of the 1960s and 70s.
-I had read a 2011 title, Jason Zinoman’s Shock Value, about the same era’s horror movies, and I realized that it wasn’t only in cinema where the themes of demonic possession, witchcraft, and the supernatural had flourished during those years: in publishing, television, kids’ products, journalism, and certainly the popular music of acts like Led Zeppelin, the occult was a big business.
+I had read a 2011 title, Jason Zinoman’s Shock Value, about the same era’s horror movies, and I realized that it wasn’t only in cinema where the themes of demonic possession, witchcraft, and the supernatural had flourished: in publishing, television, kids’ products, journalism, and certainly the popular music of acts like Led Zeppelin, the occult was a big business.
 Born in 1967, the wave coincided with my childhood – I first read The Exorcist at the tender age of eight – so much of my research was already at hand, or at least in my memory.

 As I looked into the background of the various books, films, news stories, and other culture I recalled growing up with, I had to acknowledge that many occult or paranormal sensations turned out to have been pretty hyped, which became the subtext of Here’s To My Sweet Satan.
 Rock stars like Kiss and Alice Cooper weren’t really trying to turn teens on to the devil; the “true story” which inspired The Exorcist had been wildly embellished; elaborate conjectures about the Bermuda Triangle and ancient astronauts had been thoroughly debunked; Church of Satan founder Anton LaVey was as much a self-publicizing huckster as a countercultural guru.
 I made contact with former ad copywriter Laura Levine, who told me how she’d conjured those terrifying figures Count Chocula and Franken Berry: “My assignment was to come up with two cereal characters that would lend themselves to funny commercials,” she said simply.